domesticdingo/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions can store data for a user, allowing data to persist between page requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt will hash a password, making it more secure than passwords stored as simple strings which could easily be read in the event of a security breach

 - [ ] What does bcrypt do to slow down attackers?

+It adds time to the hash algorithm, creating a key derivation function.
+In order for a hacker to access a password, they'd need to have the hash, know the algorithm used, and how many rounds were used to generate the hash.

 - [ ] What are the three parts of the JSON Web Token?

+Header, payload, and signature.

 ## Minimum Viable Product